kevinsullivan/cs1113f16/README.md

 and the evaluation of expressions and imperative commands.
 It's at this point that we bring in Python to explore fundamentals of imperative programming.
-We start not with "Hello World!", for example, but with programs that simple create state and see the effects of assignment operations in action.
+We start not with "Hello World!", for example, but with programs that simply create state and see the effects of assignment operations in action.
 (We do introduce the Python print statement here, as well, for the first time giving students a capability that we haven't already built ourselves.